hzget/hzget.github.io/programming/basic/ffi.md

 D:\proj\example.com\rust\hello>
 ```

-Example: use rust code from golang
+Example: use rust code from within golang code
 ---

 suppose we generate a lib of "add":